 If more than 10 mg per day is required animals should be monitored particularly carefully.

 Use of the product in cats with renal dysfunction should be subject to careful risk: benefit assessment by the clinician.
 Due to the effect thiamazole can have on reducing the glomerular filtration rate, the effect of therapy on renal function should be monitored closely as deterioration of an underlying condition may occur.
 Haematology must be monitored due to risk of leucopenia or haemolytic anaemia.
 Any animal that suddenly appears unwell during therapy, particularly if they are febrile, should have a blood sample taken for routine haematology and biochemistry.
-Neutropenic animals (neutrophil counts $<2.5 \times 10^9/l$ ) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+Neutropenic animals (neutrophil counts <2.5 x 10^9 /l) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+As thiamazole can cause haemoconcentration, cats should always have access to drinking water.
 Please refer to section 4.9 for monitoring instructions.